3 Different Types of Saunas Explained

 Barrel Saunas

 Barrel saunas are characterized by their distinctive cylindrical shape.
-They are typically made from high-quality wood such as cedar or pine and can be either wood-fired or electric.
+They are typically made from high-quality wood such as cedar or pine (this makes them ideal for an outdoor sauna) and can be either wood-fired or electric.

 Benefits